darlingVandamme/node-report/docs/ideas.md

 ## caching
 - caching on dataset level (dataset cache ID)
-- hash on input parameters
+- hash on input parameters (sorted)
 - cache time
 - No cache for user dependent data or time critical